 Why PC?

-The past decade of surging growth, competition, and innovation in the industry have improved the PC in almost every regard.
+The past two decades of surging growth, competition, and innovation in the industry have improved the PC in almost every regard.
 PC gaming is now cheaper than ever, and console gaming continues to get more and more expensive as the PlayStation & XBox divisions continue to push prices (and their own business operation costs) higher every year.
 Reading this guide will cost you exactly $0, whereas, in comparison, buying a console and paying for all the extended costs of everything it requires could easily exceed $2,000 in just a few years (not to mention, consoles offer a considerably worse gaming experience)!
-Honestly, what could it really hurt to read this?
-Bookmark this, read it thoroughly, share the link with your friends, and enjoy!

 In summary, why should I choose a PC over a console?
 What can it possibly offer?

 • PC gaming as a whole is much cheaper than console gaming.
 Especially in the long run, it can be less than half of what a console will cost you.
+And that's just if you use it to game, let alone if you use it to do all the 5000 other things that a PC can do but a console either cannot or can do so much worse.
 Hidden fees, price hikes, and royalties are abundant for gamers AND developers in the console industry.
-[1][2]
+So are recurring fees to play online.

-• PC hardware offers better bang-for-buck & value than console hardware (same performance for less money, more performance for the same money, or much more performance for a bit more money).
+• PC hardware offers better bang-for-buck & value than console hardware (same performance for less money, more performance for the same money, much more performance for a bit more money or the possibility to build the most amazing and powerful machine you can, if you have the budget for it).

-• PCs have the freedom to upgrade whenever YOU decide to, not when Sony or Microsoft decide to.
-If you just got a big paycheck and wanted to sell your older GPU to a friend for $100 and buy a newer, better one for $300 you could do it tomorrow.
+• PCs have the freedom to upgrade whenever YOU decide to, not when Sony or Microsoft decide you have to.
+If you just got a big paycheck and wanted to sell your older GPU to a friend for $300 and buy a newer, better one for $500 you could do it today.

 • PCs easily work with TVs and monitors, and even multiple of each.

-• PCs can use nearly every console controller ever made, modern ones (PS3/PS4/X360/XO) work without even needing a USB adapter.
+• PCs can use nearly every console controller ever made, modern ones (PS4/PS5/XBO/etc) work without even needing a USB adapter.
 [1]

 • Gaming services and "social services" on the PC are completely free, even with online play (Steam, Uplay, BattleNet, Galaxy, Discord, etc)

-• Gaming services on the PC offer more functionality than what you pay for on a console
+• Gaming services on the PC offer more functionality for free than what you pay for on a console.

-• PCs have better better multiplayer support (LAN, 16x local multiplayer on the same machine with softXpand)
+• PCs have better better multiplayer support (LAN, local multiplayer on the same machine, etc).

-• More exclusives than all the current-gen consoles combined.
+• PCs have more exclusives than all the current-gen consoles combined.

 • PC games have free modifications and enhancements available.
 Old games and new games alike have player-made content, graphical enhancements, and additions available for free.